 Much like the EP3 Civic, the R53 Cooper S is a car that you can very easily pick up for peanuts, but it might not be a great idea.
-Yes, you can buy one for under £2k, but buying one for closer to £4k with a decent history will be less painful in the long run.
+Yes, you can buy one for way under three grand, but buying one that’s priced a little higher with a decent history will be less painful in the long run.

-It’s not cheap, but the next step for the serious track fan is to swap in a full Eibach chassis makeover – coilovers, top-mounts, anti-roll bars, the lot.
+It’s not cheap, but the next step for the serious track fan is to swap in a full Eibach chassis makeover.
+We’re talking coilovers, top-mounts, anti-roll bars, the lot.
 It makes a world of difference, and turns a really good car into a great one.
-And one of the things R53s are known for is the pops and crackles from the exhaust – particularly facelift models, which had more of this stuff mapped in from the factory!
+And one of the things R53s are known for is the pops and crackles from the exhaust.
+This is particularly true of facelift models, which had more of this stuff mapped in from the factory!
 There’s a lot of exhaust options out there, but our extensive research found that the Scorpion system sounds the best – as well as adding a few horses, of course.
 An LSD makes a huge difference to these cars too: some models had them fitted as factory-standard (like the Checkmate edition, for instance), but otherwise get yourself a Quaife ATB.

 Top mods: 17% pulley, Airtec intercooler, Scorpion exhaust